SteelCompendium/data-md-dse/Bestiary/Monsters/Giants/Statblocks/Hill Giant Clobberer.md

     effects:
       - effect: Whenever the clobberer targets a creature or object with an ability, any enemy within distance of the ability can use a free triggered action to distract the clobberer.
-The clobberer targets that enemy instead
+The clobberer targets that enemy instead.
 abilities:
   - name: Clobberin' Club
     icon: 🗡